acmeproducts/perf/build-plan.md

 ## 1. Objectives and Constraints
 - **Goal**: Extend `performance.html` with Modules B–E (Sort, Grid, Detail, Focus) while keeping existing Module A (authentication + provider integration) unchanged and functional.
 - **Non-negotiable constraints**:
-  - Treat `refactor-module-a.html` as the authoritative baseline.
-Copy it once and never edit its Module A sections (CSS ≤154, HTML shell through line 265, JS lines 268–1244).
+  - Treat `performance.html` as the authoritative Module A baseline.
+Copy it once and never edit its Module A sections (CSS lines 1–664, HTML shell through line 981, JS lines 982–4756).
   - All new work must be sourced from `ui-v10.html`; no new features invented without reference.
   - Preserve provider abstractions for both Google Drive and OneDrive.
   - Maintain Smart Data / Dumb Report separation: business logic remains in JS modules, markup stays declarative.